maad-lahla/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a symbolic link to /bin/ls, name _ls_
+Create a script that copies all the HTML